Two-dimensional delta-Bose gas: skew-product relative motions: The lower-dimensional approximations

 for $z_0\neq 0$, where $F_\alpha$ is defined in \eqref{def:Falpha}.
-We stress that {\bf the first term in \eqref{list:3} will be considered only for $z_0\neq 0$, whereas the second term there comes with an additional multiplicative scaling factor $\Lambda_\alpha$.} In more detail, to prove \eqref{main:1-1-2}, we multiply both sides of \eqref{Lap:asymp} by $\Lambda_\alpha$ so that the second term in \eqref{list:3} comes into play.
-Also, we aim to show that the limiting representation of the last term in \eqref{list:3} coincides with \eqref{main:1-1-2} with $f\equiv 1$.
+We stress that \emph{the first term in \eqref{list:3} will be considered only for $z_0\neq 0$, whereas the second term there comes with an additional multiplicative scaling factor $\Lambda_\alpha$.} In more detail, to prove \eqref{main:1-1-2}, we multiply both sides of \eqref{Lap:asymp} for $z_0=0$ by $\Lambda_\alpha$ so that the second term in \eqref{list:3} comes into play.
+Also, for the last term in \eqref{list:3}, our aim is to show that the asymptotic representation coincides with \eqref{main:1-1-2} with $f\equiv 1$.

 Below we show in Steps~\hyperlink{thm:3-1-1}{1}--\hyperlink{thm:3-1-3}{3} the asymptotic representations of the three terms in \eqref{list:3}.
 Step~\hyperlink{thm:3-1-4}{4} explains how \eqref{main:1-1-1} and \eqref{main:1-1-2} can be obtained accordingly.